 Dedicated Information Security Analyst | Federal Governance and Assessments & Third Party Vendor Risk Management | National Cyber League Chief Player Ambassador | Educator | Historical Cryptography Enthusiast | Overly-Attached Puppy Mom

-Kait is an Information Security Analyst at Tevora under the Federal practice.
-Her role is to provide support during security assessments and compose client reports for the NIST framework assessments (NIST-800-53, NIST 800-171, and NIST CSF) including FISMA, FedRAMP, and DFARS.
+Kait is an Senior Information Security Analyst at Tevora under the Federal practice.
+Her role is to provide support during security assessments and compose client reports for the NIST framework assessments (NIST-800-53, NIST 800-171, and NIST CSF) including FISMA, FedRAMP, DFARS and CMMC.
 She specializes in the development of policy and governance documentation, establishing and supporting third-party vendor management programs, and NIST System Security Plan (SSP) composition.

 Kait has served as a high school cybersecurity instructor at Rockland County BOCES Career and Technical School in Nyack, NY, where she helped second year students prepare for their CompTIA Security+.

 She actively contributes to the information security community and has served as a volunteer for the Grace Hopper Women in Computing Celebration and the Pace University GenCyber Program, has presented at r00tz Asylum at DEFCON, Women in Cyber Security (WiCyS) Conference, the Community College Cyber Summit (3CS), and has guest lectured at multiple colleges and universities all across the country.
 Since 2017, Kaitlyn has served as the Chief Player Ambassador for the National Cyber League.
 She encourages students nationwide to participate in CTF competitions to achieve their cybersecurity academic and career goals.